crialorob/Optimising-Staff-Levels-and-Capacity-in-the-NHS-Networks/README.md

 # Optimising-Staff-Levels-and-Capacity-in-the-NHS-Networks

-Optimising Staff Levels and Capacity in the NHS Networks & Identifying trends in the utilisation of resources over time

 Diagnostic Analysis using Python

 SCENARIO

-The NHS incurs in significant, potentially avoidable, costs when patients miss general practitioner (GP) appointments.
+The NHS incurs in significant, potentially avoidable, costs when patients miss general practitioner (GP) appointments and they want to:

+A. Optimise Staff Levels and Capacity in the NHS Networks
+B. Identify trends in the utilisation of resources over time

 Why should the NHS try and solve this problem?